havenstadrp/documentatie/docs/guide/character/inventory.md

 * Handles all the player's storage such as personal, vehicle, stash, drops
 * Built-in support for crafting items and weapon attachments
-* [qb-shops.md](qb-shops.md "mention") integration for displaying all items available to buy
 * Built-in support for usable vending machines & crafting benches

 ## Preview